U.S. Senate panel advances EV tax credit of up to $12,500

 The bill would limit tax credits to vehicles with a retail price below $80,000 to qualify for the tax credits.
 The current maximum tax credit is $7,500 with no maximum price and currently phases out for individual automakers once they hit 200,000 total EVs sold.

-Both General Motors and Tesla have hit the cap and currently do not qualify for the $7,500 tax credit.
+Both General Motors (GM.N) and Tesla (TSLA.O) have hit the cap and currently do not qualify for the $7,500 tax credit.

 The "Clean Energy for America" bill, which advanced on a 14-14 tie vote, would eliminate the existing EV cap, while the credit would phase-out over three years once 50% of U.S. passenger vehicle sales were EVs.
 It has numerous other green energy tax incentives and would rescind or cut many fossil fuel tax provisions.